LPN Transition Program/Nursing 170

 - Applications for the LPN Transition Program will be accepted by the Admissions Office twice a year for the fall and the spring semester.
 Applications are to be submitted online.
 The application period for the fall class will be March 1 - March 15.
 The application period for the spring class will be September 1 - September 15.
 If a student is not admitted into the program after applying, another application must be submitted for the following application period.
 No applications will be kept on file after the start of the semester.

-- Students who score between a 60 and 67 on the ATI PN Predictor Exam will be provisionally admitted, contingent on the results of your background check and drug screening, into the nursing program.
+- Students who score between a 72 and 77.29 on the ATI PN Predictor Exam will be conditionally provisionally admitted, contingent on the results of your background check and drug screening, to the nursing program.
 The major code will be changed by the nursing advisor after the initial meeting.
 Provisionally admitted students will go through the ranking process.
 See item 7 below.

 - Because of the large volume of applicants for the LPN Transition program, a ranking system will be used to determine admission and is contingent on the results of your background check and drug screening.
 Each eligible application will be given a number for anonymity by the Admissions Office and all demographic data will be removed.
 Applications will then be sent to the Nursing Admissions Committee.
 Applicants will be scored and ranked based on:

 - ATI PN Predictor Exam (worth 50% of ranking).